Graham W. Jackson Sr.: World War II and association with Franklin Roosevelt

 Jackson became a personal friend of Eleanor and President Franklin D. Roosevelt, and had played command performances in Washington numerous times.
 He was present in Warm Springs, Georgia, when Franklin Roosevelt died on April 12, 1945.
 The two had been collaborating at the Little White House on a version of Dvořák's "Goin' Home" the day before.

-Ed Clark, a Life magazine photographer, captured a photo of a tearful Jackson, accordion in hand, playing "Goin' Home" as Roosevelt's funeral train left Warm Springs.
+Ed Clark, a Life magazine photographer, took a photo of a tearful Jackson, accordion in hand, playing "Goin' Home" as Roosevelt's funeral train left Warm Springs.
 He later recalled, "The photographer stumbled over my foot and looked up.
 He saw my face and saw those tears coming down my cheek, and he just reached around on his shoulder and got one of his cameras and - blip - and thought no more of it."

 Jackson served in the Navy from 1942 to 1945.
 Eventually he received six honorary citations for his war bond fundraising, which helped yield more than $3,000,000 in sales, and recruiting for the Navy.